Put88tia77/DeDe-KiN-66/README.md

 # DeDe-KiN-66
-Modular design, or modularity this is what I found its all out AI .
+Modular design, or modularity this is what I found its all about AI .